-Join Jan Kabili for an in-depth discussion in this video Reviewing and rating photos, part of Up and Running with Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Reviewing and rating photos, part of Learning Lightroom 6 and Lightroom CC.

 - Let's put what you've learned in this chapter so far to work by stepping through a practical work flow that you can use to review and rank photos in the library module after you import new photos from a shoot.
 In this movie I'll cover some features we haven't seen yet as well, pick flags, star ratings, and color labels.
 So when I make my first pass through my photos, I usually start here in grid view of the library module.
 I select the folder in which the photos are located and then I'll dismiss the columns and bars by pressing shift + tab.

 I can then make my thumbnails bigger by dragging the thumbnail slider in the tool bar.
 In this first pass, all I'm doing is getting a sense of what photos I have, and dealing with photos that I obviously don't want in my catalog.
 So here for example is a photo that's dark and blurry, I'll select it and then I'll right-click, or control click on it and choose Remove Photo.
 Now here you want to be careful.
 If you click Delete From Disk, that will delete the photo altogether from your computer.
 So all I wanna do now is just have the photo not show up in my Lightroom catalog.

 For that, I'll click Remove.
 And then I have the option to re-import the photo into the catalog, if I change my mind later.
 There's another way to deal with photos that you don't like.
 For example, here's a photo that's not technically that bad, but I don't think I want it in this catalog.
 So instead of removing it, I can select the photo, and add a black flag to it.
 To add a black flag to a photo, I'll press X on my keyboard.
 And here you can see the little black flag that indicates that this is a photo I've rejected.